 First, what this book is not about.
 It is not about prolonging life or about stopping aging.
-It is not about prolonging life or about stopping aging.
 There are plenty of people gainfully employed in that industry.
 They also age and die just like the rest of us.
 You can easily buy a recipe or a magic potion for extending your life.

 Rather, this little book about a BIG subject is for the purpose of shedding light on the epidemic of having life left over after the reasons for living are gone.
 The life left over is purely physiological.
 The vital signs are there.
 But no vital, purposeful, and meaningful life exists, as it once did.

-That’s what we examine here.
-And we offer some very innovative methods for ameliorating the psychosocial aspects of the problem.
-We omitted the references in order to make this little book more understandable.
+What we focus on in Life Left Over: An American Pandemic is irrelevance to society out of which emerges cognitive degeneration and all of its concomitants and consequences.
+We offer some very innovative methods for ameliorating the psychosocial aspects of the problem.
 Sooner or later, most of us will face the problems that today accompany aging.
-When we do, it will help to understand that they are treatable non-medically.
+When we do, it will help to understand that they can be treated successfully non-medically.